 A total of 92 records had been collected and analyzed to "identify factors for women who are at greater risk for having ruptured implants."
 The same crew had also produced: "A Review of the Literature on the Etiology of Capsular Contracture and a Pilot Study to Determine the Outcome of Capsular Contracture Interventions"

 1998 Nov /E Carlo is now concentrating on the Breast Implant Public Health Project for Dow Corning.
 The Wireless Technology Research (WTR) operation has used up all its $25 million funding and is being wound down.
 It is to be replaced by a public relations organisation called WIN.

 2002 An article on "Mental Models of Women With Breast Implants: Local Complications" deals with profiling the psychology of women with implants by the BIPHP team led by Martha Embrey.

 The article gives details which suggest that this is a project being run by George Washington University -- and it leaves out any mention of Carlo's Deleware LLC.

 The Breast Implant Public Health Project provided financial support for this study through a grant from the Dow Corning Corporation.
 We wish to express our thanks to Liz Adams, Barbara Blasick, Julie Downs, and Susan Houston for their help with the conduct of this research, as well as to anonymous reviewers.
 The views expressed are those of the authors.

 - Martha Embrey ran BIPHP for George Carlo, and was a long-term employee of HES.
-She is also listed here as being a "research associate" at the University.
+She is also listed here as being a "research associate" at the University (Center for Risk Sciences and Public Health).
 Carlo was also associated with the university.